-I am an assistant professor at the Harris School of Public Policy and the Energy Policy Institute (EPIC) at the University of Chicago.
+I am an Assistant Professor at the Harris School of Public Policy at the University of Chicago and a Faculty Research Fellow at the National Bureau of Economic Research.
 I study energy and environmental economics, with a focus on the developing world.
-Prior to joining Harris, I was a postdoctoral scholar in the Department of Economics at the University of Chicago.
+Prior to joining Harris, I was a postdoc in the Department of Economics at the University of Chicago.
 I hold a PhD in agricultural and resource economics from the University of California, Berkeley, and a BA in economics, political science, and German from Williams College.

 working paper: Out of the Darkness and Into the Light?
 Development Effects of Rural Electrification (with Louis Preonas)

 working paper: Panel Data and Experimental Design (with Louis Preonas and Matt Woerman)

 working paper: Machine Learning from Schools about Energy Efficiency (with Christopher Knittel, David Rapson, Mar Reguant, and Catherine Wolfram)